LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/customEventLogging.md

 <img class="fancyimage" style="width:900px" src="img/ConvoBuilder/bp_eventLogging6.png">

-This information allows you to see where your bot is not performing as expected and is valuable to train and tune your knowledge base intents.
+This information allows you to see where your bot isn't performing as expected and is valuable to train and tune your knowledge base intents.
 All user-reported, mismatched intents for this knowledge base will show here and provide a window into where you can make improvements.

 Custom events provide a powerful way to add functionality to your reporting workflow.
 Adding them to your bot developer's toolset will enhance the content of your analytics in a number of different scenarios.